-Because sarcomas are rare, it is important for families to seek care at a place like Children's Hospital where highly trained professionals are experts in this form of cancer.
-Children’s Hospital serves as a large referral center for the region, treating about 30 new sarcoma patients each year.
+Because sarcomas are rare, it's important for families to seek care at a place like Children's Hospital with internationally recognized experts in this form of cancer.
+Children’s Hospital is a large referral center for the region, treating about 30 new sarcoma patients each year.

-To lessen some of the stress on patients and families, our Multidisciplinary Pediatric Sarcoma Clinic is a one-stop location for patients with sarcomas to receive expedited therapy and unified, convenient care.
-The clinic is located within the Hematology and Oncology Clinic on the sixth floor of the Doctors’ Office Tower at Children’s Hospital.
+The clinic is located in the Hematology and Oncology Clinic on the sixth floor of the Doctors’ Office Tower at Children’s Hospital.

-We have a dedicated nurse coordinator who will contact you prior to your child's appointment to make sure you know what to expect and answer any questions.
+Our dedicated nurse coordinator will contact you prior to your child's appointment to make sure you know what to expect and answer any questions.
 The coordinator will also help you during the day of your clinic visit or treatment.

-Once a diagnosis of sarcoma has been made, our team works closely with the patient and family to develop a personalized, multidisciplinary treatment plan specifically tailored to the patient.
-Learn more about diagnosis and treatment.
+Once a diagnosis of sarcoma has been made, our team works closely with the patient and family to develop a personalized, multidisciplinary treatment plan.